Protobothrops flavoviridis: Ecology

 The species is terrestrial and mostly nocturnal.
 It often enters homes and other structures in search of rats and mice.
 Bold and irritable, it can strike quickly and has a long reach.

-Unlike most pitvipers, P. flavoviridis is oviparous and lays eggs, rather than bearing live young.
+Unlike most pit vipers, the habu is oviparous and lays eggs, rather than bearing live young.
 Mating takes place in early spring and up to 18 eggs are laid in mid-summer.
 The hatchlings, which emerge after an incubation period of 5–6 weeks, are 10 in in length and look the same as the adults.

-To reduce the population of P. flavoviridis on the island of Okinawa, the small Asian mongoose (Herpestes javanicus), was introduced in 1910.
-Although the effects of this introduction have not been studied, in other such cases the negative effects on species of native birds, mammals, and herpetofauna have been a source of concern for wildlife managers.
+To reduce the population of P. flavoviridis on the island of Okinawa, the small Indian mongoose (Herpestes javanicus), was introduced in 1910.
+Although the effects of this introduction have not been studied, in other such cases, the negative effects on species of native birds, mammals, and herpetofauna have been a source of concern for wildlife managers.

 Venom

-The incidence of snakebite in the Amami Islands is 2 per 1,000 people, which is considered very high.
-The venom of this species is of high toxicity, containing cytotoxin and haemorrhagin components, yet the fatality rate is less than 1%.
+The incidence of snakebite in the Amami Islands is two per 1,000 people, which is considered very high.
+The venom of this species is of high toxicity, containing cytotoxin and hemorrhagin components, yet the fatality rate is less than 1%.
 A bite from a habu snake can cause nausea, vomiting, hypotension, and possibly death.
-There have been cases where victims report the loss of motor function in hands and legs following treatment.
+In some cases, victims reported the loss of motor function in hands and legs following treatment.
 If a bite victim receives medical care promptly, bites are not life-threatening.
-However, 6-8% do suffer permanent disability.
+However, 6–8% do suffer permanent disability.